Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 ### At a Glance

 Unless you are able to set up a connection to Microsofts' symbol, a good idea is to download symbols for the essential Windows modules: _ntoskrnl.exe_, _ntdll.dll_, _hal.dll_ and then add the rest upon call stack inspection.
 For example, having noticed calls to _csrsrv.dll_, I used symchk.py script to retrieve a matching .pdb file.
-Let us begin by telling  **_cdb_** where the dubugging symbol files are located.
+Let us begin by telling  **_cdb_** where the debugging symbol files are located.

 <div class="env-header">cdb: Configuring Debug Symbols</div>
 {% highlight html linenos %}